Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Proof of Theorem

-From the previous parts of the proof (Lemma~\ref{lemCR} and Lemma~\ref{lemIIDG}), a necessary condition at any $\eta$-NE with $\eta$ arbitrarily small is to have the transmitters use Gaussian codebooks in which the channel inputs $\{(X_{1,t}^*,X_{2,t}^*)\}_{t=1}^n$ are generated i.i.d.~according to a Gaussian distribution with maximum powers $P_{1,\max}$ and $P_{2,\max}$, respectively.
+From the previous parts of the proof (Lemma~\ref{lemCR} and Lemma~\ref{lemIIDG}), a necessary condition at any $\eta$-NE with $\eta> 0$ is to have the transmitters use Gaussian codebooks in which the channel inputs $\{(X_{1,t}^*,\dots,X_{K,t}^*)\}_{t=1}^n$ are generated i.i.d.~according to a Gaussian distribution with maximum powers $P_{1,\max},\dots,P_{K,\max}$, respectively.

-The fact that the energy rate cannot exceed the maximum feasible value given the constrained power budget at the transmitters, together with assumption~\eqref{eq:59} lead the following constraints on $B^*$:
+The fact that the energy rate cannot exceed the maximum feasible value given the constrained power budget at the transmitters, together with assumption~\eqref{eq:61} lead the following constraints on $B^*$:

 Using continuity arguments, the energy rate $B^*$ can be written as: